Do you love being near the water?

 He can represent the darker side of being in touch with your emotions when you aren’t in control of yourself.

-Poseidon has a lot of stories associated with him, and many involve the King of the Sea barking up the wrong tree.
+Poseidon has a lot of stories associated with him, and many involve the King of the Sea misjudging.

-Many stories about Poseidon deal with his relentless pursuit of various goddesses and eventually sexually assaulting them.
+Many stories about Poseidon deal with his relentless pursuit of various goddesses.

-But ultimately, his quest for power is his most defining trait.
+But ultimately, his quest for power is his most defining attribute.

-During the Contest of Athens, he competed with Athena to become the patron deity of the city.
+During the event of Athens, he competed with Athena to become the patron deity of the city.

-Poseidon struck his trident into the ground to bring forth a spring of water, which was too salty for human consumption.
+Poseidon put his trident into the ground to bring forth a spring of water, which was too salty for human consumption.